littlefs-project/littlefs/DESIGN.md

 ## Block allocation

 So those two ideas provide the grounds for the filesystem.
-The metadata pairs give us directories, and the CTZ linked-lists give us files.
+The metadata pairs give us directories, and the CTZ skip-lists give us files.
 But this leaves one big [elephant](https://upload.wikimedia.org/wikipedia/commons/3/37/African_Bush_Elephant.jpg) of a question.
 How do we get those blocks in the first place?